 We've touched on lease renewals previously in our blog, "Break the Cycle of Month-to-Month Leases."
-In that blog we discussed various strategies you can use to manage the property management lease renewal process and on ways to help you get tenants either renewed or moved out faster.
+In that blog, we discussed various strategies you can use to manage the property management lease renewal process and ways to help you get tenants either renewed or moved out faster.
 We suggested (and still do) that you use a 90-day renewals notice cycle.
 This ensures that you have enough time to complete a turn if the owner or tenants are not going to renew the lease.

 Other than that, what can you do to improve the property management lease renewals process?
 We have some tips we can share with you that we've learned from the PMOS process.